-What is the difference between the Bridge and Filter patterns?
+What is the difference between the Adapter and Bridge patterns?

-What is the purpose of the Command pattern?
+What is the difference between the Template patterns and the Strategy pattern?

 What is the difference between the Abstract Factory and Factory patterns?